Jesse Senko

 -

-- MSc, Wildlife Ecology and Conservation, University of Florida, Gainesville, FL
+- MS. Wildlife Ecology and Conservation, University of Florida, Gainesville, FL

-- BSc, Fisheries and Wildlife Sciences, University of Connecticut, Storrs, CT
+- BS.
+Fisheries and Wildlife Sciences, University of Connecticut, Storrs, CT

-Applied marine ecology and conservation; fisheries and seafood sustainability; conservation technology and innovation; marine megafauna ecology and conservation (especially sea turtles); animal behavior, sensory ecology, and movements; community-based conservation; human dimensions of conservation; participatory learning; social responsibility
+Applied marine ecology and conservation; coastal fisheries; marine megafauna ecology and conservation (especially sea turtles); conservation technology and innovation; animal behavior, sensory ecology, and movements; community and market-based conservation; human dimensions of conservation; participatory learning; social responsibility

 - Senko JF, ‡Peckham SH, Aguilar-Ramirez D, #Wang JH (2022) Net illumination reduces fisheries bycatch, maintains catch value, and increases operational efficiency.
 Current Biology 32: 911-918.